 3. Other Museums of Mont Saint-Michel

 Mont Saint Michel is known mostly for its historical significance, so visiting some museums while you’re there is a must-do.
-There are four main museums on the island, each of them with its own attractions, so you can choose which interests you the most or see them all.
+There are four museums on the island, and they are all interesting:

 - The Historical Museum of Mont Saint-Michel traces the great epochs of the island

-- The Maritime Museum recalls the great project of sand ladders of its bay
+- The Maritime Museum recalls the great project of sand ladders for its bay

 - The historical residence of the Knight of Guesclin, one of the colorful characters of the island